-You'll need roughly 3 minutes to read this article.
+You will need roughly 2 minutes to read this article.

 In terms of

 commands on the builds endpoint, we’ve deviated slightly from “textbook REST” and have allowed endpoints to